jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.41 SlopeVsElevationPlot

-Creates a slope vs. elevation plot for one or more DEMs.
+Creates a slope vs. elevation plot for one or more DEMs..

 *Parameters*: